lmatosevic/chatgpt-cli/README.md

 gpt-img < idea.txt
 ```

-API key argument is optional of all commands, but if provided it will override API key defined using environment
+API key argument is optional for all commands, but if provided it will override API key defined using environment
 variables.

 ## License